-The departure of an employee, whether voluntary or at the initiative of the employer, must be governed by precise rules in order to avoid any dispute.
+The departure of an employee, whether voluntary or at the initiative of the employer, must be governed by precise rules in order to avoid any disputes.
 Dismissal, contractual termination or resignation: each situation involves specific obligations.
-Rigorous and transparent management ensures a smooth transition for the company and the teams concerned.
+Sustainable and transparent management ensures a smooth transition for the company and the teams concerned.

 When an employee wishes to leave the company, he must follow several steps: